 2 – Chancletas (Stuffed Squash)

-A large part of Guatemalan cuisine centers around various types of squash due to their natural abundance within the country.
+A large part of Guatemalan cuisine centers around various types of squash due to its natural abundance within the country.
 This recipe calls for a small squash with soft skin, called “güisquil.”

 Squashes have been used historically as a food staple, over centuries, as a crucial component of many Central American dishes.
 The “güisquil” is just one such example of this popular food group.

 To prepare, the squash is first boiled whole.
 The pulp is then scooped out and the skin is placed aside, ready to be stuffed later on.
 The pulp is then mashed, and combined with eggs, sliced almonds, raisins, wine, salt, sugar, and cinnamon.
 The skins placed aside earlier are then stuffed with this mixture and topped with breadcrumbs.
 It’s then baked and served at room temperature.

 The word “chancleta” in Guatemala refers to a type of sandal; this could be where the dish gets its name from, as the stuffing fits into the skin similarly to how a foot fits into a sandal.
 In any case, it’s a dish to try, either as an appetizer or a dessert.